 In limited circumstances, ChildVision will use automated decision-making processes within the guidelines of the regulations.
-Such instances include: - hildVision Management Team
+Such instances include: -

-- Where it is necessary for entering into or performance of a contract between us and the individual - Where it is authorised by law (e.g. fraud or tax evasion prevention) - When based on explicit consent to do so - Where the decision does not have a legal or similarly significant effect on someone
+J Where it is necessary for entering into or performance of a contract between us and the individual J Where it is authorised by law (e.g. fraud or tax evasion prevention) J When based on explicit consent to do so J Where the decision does not have a legal or similarly significant effect on someone